KatKoyn/katkoyn-client/doc/benchmarking.md

 Benchmarking
 ============

-Nyancoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+KatKoyn Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling nyancoin-core, the benchmarks can be run with:
+After compiling katkoyn-core, the benchmarks can be run with:
-`src/bench/bench_nyancoin`
+`src/bench/bench_katkoyn`

 The output will look similar to:
 ```